Conditions Treated

 Professional Scope of Practice *

-The information herein on "Shoulder Nerve Pain: El Paso Back Clinic" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+The information on "Shoulder Nerve Pain: El Paso Back Clinic" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
 We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 Related Post

-Our information scope is limited to Chiropractic, musculoskeletal, physical medicines, wellness, contributing etiological viscerosomatic disturbances within clinical presentations, associated somatovisceral reflex clinical dynamics, subluxation complexes, sensitive health issues, and/or functional medicine articles, topics, and discussions.
+Our information scope is limited to Chiropractic, musculoskeletal, physical medicine, wellness, contributing etiological viscerosomatic disturbances within clinical presentations, associated somatovisceral reflex clinical dynamics, subluxation complexes, sensitive health issues, and/or functional medicine articles, topics, and discussions.

 We provide and present clinical collaboration with specialists from various disciplines.
 Each specialist is governed by their professional scope of practice and their jurisdiction of licensure.
 We use functional health & wellness protocols to treat and support care for the injuries or disorders of the musculoskeletal system.